What Was the Rowlatt Act: History and Impact

 Frequently Asked Questions:

 The Rowlatt Act granted the government the authority to arrest individuals suspected of revolutionary activities against the British regime without a trial.
+The Act’s main goal was to stop the nation’s rising nationalist movement.
+Mahatma Gandhi urged the populace to oppose the act with satyagraha.

-What was Rowlatt Act class 10?
+What was Rowlatt Act in one word?

 Got a question on this topic?